-- a.
-Admission to the program will be determined after a satisfactory interview with designated WCSU representatives from the Ed.D. admissions committee. - b.
-Please do not send any additional materials. - c.
+- 1. Admission to the program will be determined after a satisfactory interview with designated WCSU representatives from the Ed.D. admissions committee. - 2.
+Please do not send any additional materials. - 3.
 Admission to the Ed.D.
-Program in Instructional Leadership is competitive. - d.
-Cohorts consist of approximately 20 to 25 candidates. - e.
-Review of application materials begins March 1 and continues through mid-August.
-All admission requirements must be received by the Office of Graduate Admissions at least one month prior to the beginning of classes for the first course in each cohort sequence. - f.
-This program is based on a cohort model that accepts students every other year.
+Program in Instructional Leadership is competitive and based on being a well-rounded individual with leadership potential and a commitment to Diversity, Equity, and Inclusion. - 4.
+Cohorts consist of approximately 15-20 candidates.

+- 5. Review of application materials is ongoing. - 6.
+This program is based on a cohort model that accepts students annually for a Fall Semester start date.